bowoan01/profile_devgenfour/PRD.md

 ## 2. Product Goals

 1. **Establish credibility** and position Devgenfour as a trusted software development partner.
-2. **Generate leads** through clear calls to action and contact channels.
+2. **Generate leads** through clear calls-to-action (CTAs) and contact channels.
-3. **Showcase the company’s portfolio** and range of services.
+3. **Showcase the company’s portfolio** and the range of services offered.
 4. **Express the brand identity** through a minimalist, modern, and professional interface.

 ---

 ## 3. Target Users

-* **Potential clients** — startups, enterprises, or institutions seeking software development services.
+* **Potential clients** — startups, companies, or institutions seeking software development services.
 * **Potential hires** — designers, developers, and project managers interested in joining Devgenfour.
 * **Business partners or investors** — organizations or individuals exploring collaboration opportunities.